pjtunstall/push-swap/README.md

 In this way, she sorts everything back to A.

 Luca Fischer follows much the same approach.
 His and YY's articles are best read together.
-Obscure points in each are clarified by the other.
-He also pushes pairs of buckets at a time to B. Both he and YY use the word ratio for the size of each bucket (of the pair) or, to put it another way, for the midpoint between the buckets of the first pair.
+Obscure points in one may be clarified by the other.
+He also pushes pairs of buckets at a time to B. Both he and YY use the word "ratio" for the size of each bucket (of the pair) or, to put it another way, for the midpoint between the buckets of the first pair.
 (This value is presumably calculated as a ratio of the original stack size, although YY uses different ratios for 100 and 500.)
 YY and Luca each have a video showing how this puts the two buckets with the smallest values in the middle of B, and how, at each stage, the next pair of buckets arrive with the smaller values at the bottom of B, and the larger values at the top.

 Luca doesn't say that he pushes the first value to go back to A indiscriminately from the top, but we've assumed so by analogy with YY's indiscriminate first push after the maximum of all the numbers has gone back.
 His description doesn't make sense without this assumtion (as otherwise no number on B would ever be greater than the number at the bottom of A), and his video clearly shows values less than the maximum being stored temporarily on the bottom of A.

 There are just a couple of differences: in Luca's case, for stack size 100, each bucket of the pair holds 14 numbers (versus 12 for YY); and, whereas YY empties stack A, Luca only pushes till the largest three numbers are left on A, and sorts them there.
 On the way back, Luca checks what's at the top of B. If its correct final position is on top of the current top of A, he pushes it there.
 If it's greater than the number at the bottom of A, he pushes and rotates to the bottom of A. (He characterizes this as "temporarily storing values in the bottom portion of stack A.") If neither condition is met, he pushes the current maximum from B.

 We can now think of Fred's style of bucket sort as a special case of the method used by YY and Luca.
-Rather than a division into three equal parts, we can see it as sorting into a pair of buckets, each of size 33, then pushing the remainder to the top of B. In Fred's case, the first pair of buckets is too big, relative to the stack size, to allow for more pairs (or indeed single buckets, given his rule to stop when there are three numbers left on A).
+Rather than a division into three equal parts, we can see it as sorting into a pair of buckets, each of size 33 (or 34, depending on one's rounding strategy), then pushing the remainder to the top of B. In Fred's case, the first pair of buckets is too big, relative to the stack size, to allow for more pairs (or indeed single buckets, given his rule to stop when there are three numbers left on A).
 Hence he only performs one iteration of dealing out a pair of buckets before pushing the remainder.

 YY and Luca just continue the process, placing buckets in layers as they wind out from the center of B. This is great positioning to take advantage of the circularity of the stack, since the bottom is closer to the top, in terms of rotations, than the center.